MaxStewart/Webapp-Using-Vagrant/README.md

-Project establishing and connecting 3 virtual machines find report.pdf for all information on this project.
+This project uses vagrant to initialize and link two webservers and one database Find report.pdf for all information on this project.

  Run "vagrant up" to bring up the vms